johnpatramanis/Protein_ILS_Hominids_and_Hominins/README.md

 **e)** **ILS_Hominins_Dentine-Bone_Only_Africans**:  This dataset is the same as  **d)**, but by sampling only from four present day human populations: Yoruba, Mende, Luhya and Mandinka.
 These African populations consist of mostly un-admixed representatives of _Homo sapiens_. <br>
 **f)** **ILS_Hominins_Only Africans**: This dataset is the same as  **c)**, but by sampling only from four present day human populations: Yoruba, Mende, Luhya and Mandinka.
 These African populations consist of mostly un-admixed representatives of _Homo sapiens_. <br>

+Wihtin each folder is a bash file named **Master_Script.sh** , which when executed will attempt to activate the necessary conda environmnets (see bottom of this page) and then run 3 snakemake scripts.
+Each snakemake script is tasked with performing a part of the Iterative analysis (asssembling the phylogenetic dataset, running the phylogenetic analysis on it and recording the resulting topology).

 <br>
 <br>